 “And they repudiated them wrongly and haughtily, in spite of their own certainty about them.
 See the final fate of the corrupters.”
 (An-Naml 27:14)

 The most important point here is this: Darwin’s atheism had the greatest influence on shaping his theory.
 He twisted facts, observations, and proofs in order to maintain his prejudice that life was not created.
 When one reads The Origin of Species, one clearly sees how Darwin was at pains to reject all evidence for creation (e.g., the complex structures in living things, how the fossil record points to sudden emergence, and facts pointing to the limits of how far living things can differ from each other in nature), and the way he postponed those things he could not immediately explain by saying: “Perhaps this matter will be resolved one day in the future.”
 Had he been a neutral scientist, he would not have displayed such dogmatism.
 His own style and methods show that Darwin was an atheist who grounded his theory in atheism.

 In fact, atheists have supported Darwin for the last 150 years and irreligious ideologies have backed Darwinism precisely because of his atheism.
 Thus, given the fact of Darwin’s atheism, Muslims must not make the mistake of thinking that he was religious, or at least not opposed to religion, and continue to support him, his theory, and those who think like him.
 If they do, they place themselves alongside the atheists.

-Taken with slight editorial modifications from the book titled, “Why Darwinism Is Incompatible with the Qur’an” by the author.
+Taken with slight editorial modifications from the book titled, “Why Darwinism Is Incompatible with the Qur’an” by the author, A. O.